Manchester to the Isle of Wight

 Should I travel via Portsmouth?
 The shortest distance from central Manchester to Portsmouth is 243 miles using the A5103, M56, A556, M6, M42, M40, A34, M3, M27 & M275.
 It does therefore take longer than travelling to Southampton.

-Road Directions from Manchester to Southampton's Isle of Wight Ferry Ports
+Manchester to the Isle of Wight by bicycle